ciscoheat/buddy/README.md

 2 specs, 0 failures, 0 pending
 ```

 But of course you shouldn't stop there.
-Try using it on other targets than Neko, Buddy supports them all!
+Try using it on other targets than Neko, Buddy supports them all on both Windows and Linux!
+The only thing you need to remember is to add `-D nodejs` if you're targeting Node.js, and `-D HXCPP_M64` if you're targeting C++ on a 64bit platform (that one seems to vary between Linux and Win though).

 ## Asynchronous support

-Buddy was built from the ground up to have great support for async testing, so it's fully compatible with NodeJS and handles ajax requests with ease.
+Buddy was built from the ground up to have great support for async testing, so it's fully compatible with Node.js and handles ajax requests with ease.
 To use it, just create the specification with a function that takes one argument (targeting javascript now):

 ```actionscript
 package ;